shaheedinc/eye-tracker-ios/README.md

-# Eye-Tracker-IOS
+# Eye-Tracker-iOS
-An IOS app that can detect if the user is looking on the screen or not.
+An iOS app that can detect if the user is looking on the screen or not.

 ## Installation